sharma1981/liteExchange/README.md

 Event broadcasting : Will broadcast events to subscribers possibly with ZeroMQ , also sample feed handlers might be added

-Visualizer : Might add a visualizer with either OpenGL or Vulkan
+Visualizer : Might add a visualizer with either OpenGL or Vulkan , will subscribe to OME to receive events

 Order matching : Adding other order types ( market orders, stop loss order) , order update and market data request support, TIF support

 Exchange connectivity : Support ITCH ( London Stock Exchange & NASDAQ ) and/or FIX engines , interested in using Libtrade : https://github.com/libtrading/libtrading

-Compiler support : Experimental Clang support for compiler_portability layer

-OS Support : Solaris11

-Database support : Save events into a database

 ===========================================================================